Brainchip-Inc/akida_examples/doc/index.rst

 get started with Akida technology.
 This section illustrates the use of Akida technology on a variety of inference and incremental, on-device learning applications.

+Two workflows are available as equal entry points, depending on the framework you train in:

+* the `Global Akida workflow <./examples/general/plot_0_global_workflow.html>`_ for TF-Keras models,
+* the `PyTorch to Akida workflow <./examples/general/plot_1_global_pytorch_workflow.html>`_ for PyTorch models, going through the ONNX format.

 .. warning::
     | While the Akida examples are provided under an
       `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0.txt>`_,